 ONE YEAR LATER

 "Dad, I'm home," I called, slamming the door shut.
 I had dropped the "Daddy" and just started calling him "Dad" about a month after the asteroid shower.
 One extra syllable, one extra second wasted on speaking.
 Each second I wasted speaking could be used to do something worthwhile.
 "Dad?"
 There was no answer.
 "Hello, anyone home?"
 I peeked into his study, where he normally sat, working on his accounting job.
 It was empty.
 I ran upstairs and looked in his room.
 Empty.
 I went to the kitchen.
 Empty.
 I was about to leave when I saw something on the table: an envelope with a red dragon.
 My father's seal.
 I didn't like snooping, but I picked up the letter anyways.
 When I turned it over, I saw my name written in Patrick Firesong's neat handwriting.
 I tore open the envelope and pulled out a letter.

 I am sorry to leave with no warning, but I have been given a job offer somewhere else in Dragonspyre.
 I had to leave immediately.
 The job provides a home for me, but it is too small to share with you.
 I'm sorry.
 I won't be back, and don't try to find me.
 You're a smart, brave girl; you can survive on your own.
-If it comes to such a situation that you can't survive alone, go to the orphanage on Yellow Lane.
+If it comes to such a situation that you can't make do alone, go to the orphanage in the Crucible.
 They will care for you.
 Once you turn 11, go to the Basilica and travel to Ravenwood.
 Become a Theurgist-Pyromancer like I have wished for you to do, and then you will be able to live in Ravenwood until you're an adult.
 Someday, perhaps, you can return to this house.
 Maybe I'll be there.
 Maybe.